platform-experience/form-decoration/README.md

 **NOTE:** this repository contains documentation only.
 The repo containing the applicaton can be found at [platform-experience/form-decoration-app](https://github.com/platform-experience/form-decoration-app).

-## Background
+## Why?

-The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality so that forms can be designed by configuration rather than code.
-Examples of this functionality are as follows:
+The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality (examples below) so that forms can be designed by configuration rather than code.

 - Form views
 - Dictionary